-Now that you’ve calculated your macros, pick one day each week to sit down and plan out your meals for the next seven days.
+Now that you’ve calculated your macros, pick one day each week to sit down and and create your keto meal plan for the next seven days.

-All the recipes we share list the macro breakdown so you don’t have to calculate it.
+All the recipes on this list include the macro breakdown so you don’t have to calculate it.

-If you stumble on a recipe without a macro count, you can enter the ingredients into a diet app like KetoDietApp or MyFitnessPal to get the macros and calorie count of any meal sans complicated math equation.
+If you stumble on a recipe without a macro count, you can enter the ingredients in a diet app like KetoDietApp or MyFitnessPal to get the macros and calorie count of any meal without any complicated math equation.

-If you come across other recipes you’d like to use, follow the keto diet cheat sheet at the end of this guide or visit the Ultimate Keto Diet Foods List to plan your ketogenic diet meals.
-Before you go grocery shopping, consider downloading the Perfect Keto Grocery List.
+If you come across other recipes you’d like to use, follow the keto diet cheat sheet at the end of this guide or use the keto diet foods list to map out your keto meal plan.
+Before you go grocery shopping, consider downloading the Perfect Keto grocery list.

-When planning your meals for the week, considering the following:
+When organizing your keto meal plan for the week, consider the following:

-How many people in your home will be eating the meals (How many servings will you need to make?)
+- How many people in your home will be eating the meals?
+(This will determine how many servings you need to make.)

-How you want to structure each day?
-Do you plan to eat breakfast every morning, or will you fast through breakfast and only eat lunch and dinner?
+- How do you want to structure each day?
+Do you plan to eat breakfast every morning?
+Or will you fast through breakfast and only eat lunch and dinner?